top of page

 Toes Transparent_edited.png

-• incorrect cutting technique
+• Incorrect cutting technique

-• Removal of small nail spikes when present
+• Removal of small nail spikes

-• Nail packing
+• Nail packing to protect the nail edge

-• Footwear assessment
+• A full footwear assessment

 Surgical Management